andrewlkraft/edge-detect/README.md

 I wrote this code for learning purposes, these algorithms are not at all optimized.
 I wouldn't recommend running them on large images as it could take a while to run (keep it within 1000x1000 pixels).

 ## cartoon.py
-This program bundles up both the sobel and kmeans programs and uses them to produce a cartoon-looking image with thick black lines around the edges of objects
+This program uses elements of both the sobel and kmeans programs to produce a cartoon-looking image with thick black lines around the edges of objects
 | original | cartoon |
 |-|-|
 | <img src="https://github.com/andrewlkraft/edge-detect/blob/main/images/clown.jpeg?raw=true" alt="original" width="200" /> | <img src="https://github.com/andrewlkraft/edge-detect/blob/main/images/clown-cartoon.webp?raw=true" alt="cartoon" width="200" /> |